thedynamiclinker/ld/business/Business Plan - Long Term.md

 You can offer to get theirs while they get yours, or any other agreement.
 But you can't just buy something for yourself and look at your phone without engaging with other customers.

-Same deal applies to food and everything else we sell.
+Same deal applies to food and coffee and everything else we sell.

 Nothing you buy in the establishment is allowed to be consumed by you.